-This is a guest post by MG of The Wandering Suitcase blog.
+This piece on romantic things to do in Tokyo is a guest post by MG of The Wandering Suitcase blog.

 Tokyo is not often a city you think of when you think of romance.
 Regardless of Tokyo’s reputation as a crazy, hectic sprawling metropolis, many couples visit this bustling city.
 You’re probably thinking “romantic?
 Tokyo?
 Really??”